 The exercise of adding salt like Sodium Chloride, rock salt, table salt, solar salt, aquarium salt to freshwater aquariums takes around nearly as extensive as the hobby.
 There are numerous reasons why hobbyists add salt to the aquarium, stress reduction, medicating, addition hardness, then for fish frequently found in salty water.
 It has turned out to be a common practice for employees of big box stores to tell all of their freshwater customers to increase a teaspoon of salt per 10 gallons.
 This is not a great practice or greatest advanced that hobbyist participates in, nor one recommended.
 Before you add salt to a freshwater aquarium, you should understand why you are doing so, and several likely side properties.

 Non-Iodized Rock salt

-Non-iodized salt is a superior type of salt that does not comprise chemical element.
+Non-iodized salt is a superior type of salt that does not comprise a chemical element.
 This salt is similar to “regular” iodized (or, table) salt.
 Both have sodium chloride as their main fundamental; nevertheless, but iodized salt has the chemical element iodine additional.

 Non-Iodized consists of less potassium iodate solution.
 This is a very low cost and effective manner of providing the iodine.
 Non-iodized salt is usually made by evaporating the water from wells and also lakes with a high salt content.
 Moreover, mining of rock salt is an alternative large source of non-iodized salt.